Wolfremium13/PythonKatas/README.md

-# Codewars Kata's for improve Python code
+# Codewars Katas for improve Python logic and code

-- All solutions will be improved and refactored in the future.
+> All solutions maybe will be improved and refactored in the future.

+List of completed katas:

+* Narcissistic Number